ocana/ocana.github.io/_posts/2015-08-11-Crear-blog-GitHub-y-Jekyll-sobre-Windows-10.md

 > **Markdown** is a lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML and many other formats using a tool by the same name.
 *Markdown* is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

-La verdad es que es un lenguaje muy cómodo que a me ayuda a concentrarme en lo que escribo, sin tener que prestar atención al HTML o a si quedará bien.
+La verdad es que es un lenguaje muy cómodo que me ayuda a concentrarme en el texto que escribo, sin tener que prestar atención al *HTML* o a si quedará bien.

 Una vez asimilada la sintaxis básica nos valdrá cualquier editor de texto para generar nuevas entradas, no necesitamos nada más.